First Men in the Moon (1964 film): Development

 Harryhausen was planning on following Jason and the Argonauts (1963) with a version of H.G.
 Wells' 1904 novel The Food of the Gods and How It Came to Earth when he met with writer Nigel Kneale.
-Harryhausen had long wanted to film Wells' First Men in the Moon but producer Charles Schneer was not enthusiastic, in part due to worries about the film's period setting.
-Kneale thought it was an excellent idea, however, and he and Harryhausen managed to persuade Schneer to make it.
+Harryhausen had long wanted to film Wells' The First Men in the Moon but producer Charles Schneer was not enthusiastic, in part due to worries about the film's period setting.
+Ray remembered "Charles would look at me and bring up the same logical arguments, namely that there was no variety in it, and that space exploration had advanced to such a degree that it would seem difficult to make the story seem believable to modern audiences".
+Kneale thought it was an excellent idea.
+Being also a fan of the novel, he came up with a brilliant concept: a prologue and epilogue structure that would frame the story.
+By using this argument, Nigel Kneale and Ray Harryhausen managed to persuade Schneer to make it as it solved the problem of Schneer's misgivings by bringing the storyline up to date, while still preserving the essence of Wells' story.